thisisignitedoreo/mus/README.md

 ## Gallery
 ![Screenshot 1](screenshots/1.png)<br/>
-_mus with some tracks in playlist_
+_mus with some tracks in the playlist_

 ## Thanks to
 - @raysan5 for the amazing raylib library